kevinzhuang01/srp_2025/_profiles/taylorgarcia.md

 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Computer Science; Informatics, Analytics and Information Science; Other Computer and Information Sciences; Training; Organization
+motivation: "I want to participate in this internship to challenge myself and gain real world experience in computer science.
+Iâ\x80\x99m excited to learn new things, explore areas I havenâ\x80\x99t tried before, and grow both personally and professionally.
+  I also hope to connect with others who share similar interests and can inspire me to keep learning.
+Since I donâ\x80\x99t have much hands-on experience yet, I see this internship as a great opportunity to build confidence, develop my skills, and take the next step toward a career in Information Technology or Cybersecurity."
 image: "/assets/images/pictures/taylor_garcia.jpg"
 ---